LGBTQ rights in Taiwan: Living conditions

 On 1 November 2003, Taiwan Pride, the first LGBT pride parade in the Chinese-speaking world, was held in Taipei, with over 1,000 people attending.
 It has taken place annually since then.
 In the early years, many participants wore masks to hide their identity because homosexuality remained a social taboo in Taiwan.
 This has gradually changed over the years.
 The 2010 parade attracted 30,000 attendees and increased media and political attention, highlighting the growing acceptance of LGBT people in Taiwan.
 Since 2010, there has also been a pride parade in Kaohsiung; the first pride in the city attracted over 2,000 people.
 The city of Taichung also holds pride parades, with the 2016 one attracting a crowd of 20,000 people.
 The 2017 Taiwan Pride parade was attended by an estimated 123,000 people.
 The 2018 parade was attended by 137,000 people.

 Representations of LGBTQ people in literary and cinematic works are also instrumental in promoting public awareness of LGBT people and advancing LGBT rights in Taiwan.
 In the 1970s, some novels regarding homosexuality were published.
 One of the most prominent writers is Pai Hsien-yung, who introduced gay characters in his novels, the most famous being Crystal Boys.
 More recently, some gay TV series and movies have been produced and have gained great attention among gay communities in both Taiwan and China.
 Examples include the TV series Crystal Boys, adapted from Pai Hsien-yung's novel by the same title, and the movie Formula 17.
 In 2005, Taiwanese director, Ang Lee, directed the gay Western film Brokeback Mountain, receiving high critical acclaim and Academy Awards.
 Spider Lilies, a lesbian film directed by Zero Chou, was screened at the 2007 Berlin International Film Festival.
 It won the Teddy Award for best gay feature film.

 LGBT people in Taiwan generally have strong, supportive social networks, though many still face difficulty being accepted by family members due to the pervasive "traditional family values" that still exist in Taiwanese culture.
-In the days following the same-sex marriage referendum, suicide hotlines saw a 40% increase among LGBT people, especially youth.